 We’re excited about what’s been happening at Tailscale this month!
 Configuration audit logs are now generally available for all Tailscale users, and we’ve announced a new integration that lets your CodeSandbox Repository access private resources on your tailnet.
 We’ve also introduced changes to make it easier to manage your billing with the Billing Admin role, and we’ve launched improvements for supporting OAuth in the Tailscale API.
 And last — but absolutely not least — we’re announcing our first in-person Tailscale community conference, Tailscale Up.

 🚀 Plus, we’re hiring!
 We’re looking for driven individuals who think differently, enjoy collaborating with highly technical remote teams, and are comfortable working asynchronously.
-See our open roles below, and learn more about our company vision.
+See open roles at our Careers page, and learn more about our company vision.

 We’ve got lots of community contributions and new Tailscale features to share.
 Let’s jump in: